MAKIEval: A Multilingual Automatic WiKidata-based Framework for Cultural Awareness Evaluation for LLMs: Evaluation Metrics

 \subsection{Culture Specificity}

-\textbf{Culture specificity} evaluates whether the entities in the generated text are aligned with the cultural context specified in the prompt.
+{Culture specificity evaluates whether the entities in the generated text are aligned with the cultural context specified in the prompt.
 Figure \ref{fig:framework} illustrates a case where the prompt inquires about the US.
-The \textbf{culture specificity} score is calculated by computing the proportion of entities associated with the United States among all extracted entities.
+The culture specificity score is calculated by computing the proportion of entities associated with the United States among all extracted entities.
+This metric reflects the model’s ability to generate culturally appropriate and contextually aligned content.
+Its design is motivated by earlier studies on cultural awareness and bias \cite{wang-etal-2024-countries, liu2024culturally}.